Billwilliams1952/Arduino-Cascadable-Low-Pass-Filter/README.md

 	NextValue = LastValue + α * (CurrentValue - LastValue)
 	LastValue = NextValue

-The new output will apporach the input in ~ 5 RCTime.
-So for a specified bandwidth of 10 Hz, with a step input applied, the output will settle in ~0.08 seconds.
+The new output will approach the input (within 1 %) in ~ 5 RCTime.
+So for a specified bandwidth of 10 Hz, with a step input applied, the output will settle to within 1% in ~0.08 seconds.
 The 10 Hz is the 3dB point of the filter, where input changes at a rate greater than this frequency begins to roll off at 20 dB per decade or 6dB per octave -- check this??

 ##API
 	/* Create instance given a bandwidth and sampletime*/